treeverse/lakeFS/docs/howto/import.md

 provider that lakeFS has access to.
 Thus, it's only available to users in the default SuperUsers group ([RBAC](../reference/rbac.md)) or the Super group ([ACL](../reference/access-control-lists.md)).
-RBAC installations can add that permission to any group, including Developers.
+RBAC installations can modify policies to add that permission to any group, such as Developers.

 #### lakeFS Permissions